Kanazawa Station

 Kaga Onsen Station

 Kaga is a large city that includes within its boundaries many smaller towns, among them the famous hot spring resorts of Yamanaka, Yamashiro, and Katayamazu.
-The Kaga & Hakusan website has recommendations for hot spring facilities.
+The Visit Kaga website has recommendations for hot spring facilities.
 Natadera Temple can be reached via a short bus ride from Kaga Onsen Station.
 This temple has beautiful gardens and commands splendid views of Mount Hakusan.
+For the quickest rail trip from Kanazawa, compare local trains with the Hokuriku Shinkansen.

 Daishoji Station